-Our day service in the South West gives adults with autism the opportunity to access a range of activities.
+Our day service in the South West gives autistic adults the opportunity to access a range of activities.

 Cafe Kudos is a vocational opportunity located in Carluke.
-It is managed by a small specialist team of staff who enable adults with autism to develop various skills such as customer service, cooking and budgeting in a supported environment.
+It is managed by a small specialist team of staff who enable autistic adults to develop various skills such as customer service, cooking and budgeting in a supported environment.

 Each individual has a personalised programme of support incorporating consistency and structure specific to their needs.
 Setting realistic and purposeful targets combined with regular progress reviews with our practitioners, ensures that each individual can build their confidence and reach their full potential.

 The cafe provides an ideal learning environment as well as the opportunity to be included in the local community in a meaningful way.
 Individuals are encouraged and supported to gain recognised qualifications in hospitality based on the national framework, including SVQ levels 1 and 2 in Food Preparation and Cookery and also Food and Drink Service.